FlatFilers/demo-agent/src/documents/headlessDocument.md

 This Space has been configured to automatically automatically process and show where your custom code may egress, but you'll need to mimic ingress.

-You can do that by importing [this inventory file](https://github.com/FlatFilers/flatfile-docs-kitchen-sink/blob/main/typescript/headless/inventory.xlsx).
+You can do that by importing <a href="https://github.com/FlatFilers/flatfile-docs-kitchen-sink/blob/main/typescript/headless/inventory.xlsx" target="_blank">this inventory file</a>

 Watch all of the processing happen without further human intervention!